 Client: Open University

-The Jhpeigo project is provided learning materials for health workers in Ethiopia.
+The Human Resources for Health project, led by Jhpiego under USAID, provided learning materials for health workers in Ethiopia.
 My work here involved editing content provided by subject matter experts and turning it into learning materials.
 I also worked on a case study of the health sector in Ethiopia, specifically its success at reducing child mortality and the more limited success at reducing maternal and neonatal mortality, and why these differences have emerged.
 2014 to 2015

 Client: Loughborough University

 Business Information Modelling helps all those involved in creating buildings to organise information, including architects, civil engineers, quantity surveyors etc. However, where this online collaboration is least successful is in the initial design phases, which involved a complex process of bringing together divergent visions, the so-called “messy talk” phase.
-Online collaborative design is therefore much more complicated than just online collaboration.
-This project, http://bim-hub.lboro.ac.uk/ which was funded by the HEA and is in collaboration with Coventry University and Ryerson University developed guidance for supporting online collaboration based on the experiences of the students engaged in the project.
-My role was to lead on the qualitative evaluation of the student experience and develop the guidance material.
+Online collaborative design is therefore much more complicated than just online collaboration or face-to-face collaborative design.
+This project, http://bim-hub.lboro.ac.uk/ which was funded by the HEA, and was in collaboration with Coventry University and Ryerson University, developed guidance for supporting online collaboration based on the experiences of the students engaged in the project.
+My role was to lead on the qualitative evaluation of the student experience and develop the guidance material for other practitioners to implement online collaborative design in the curriculum.
 2013 to 2015

 Client: Institute of Learning Innovation, Leicester University